 To make sure that I have extracted the maximum from these speakers I asked my friend Jan Cramer to bring his Audio Research Reference 75 SE tube amplifier.
 From earlier experience I already knew that this amp not only pairs exceedingly well with my Corus preamp, it also drives both the Centaurs and the Duettas splendidly.
-Just how a 75 watt push/pull triode tube amp is capable of doing that even more majestically than my trusty Rowland model sixes I will probably never understand.
+Just how a 75-watt tube amp is capable of doing that even more majestically than my trusty 150-watt Rowland model sixes I will probably never understand.

 Audio Research Reference 75SE

-The Ref 75 SE performs miracles with the Centaurs as well as the Duettas.
-Naturally its 75 watts do not allow the Apogees to play very loudly but when listened to at moderate levels, the sound is pure magic.
-I thought the Aurum Cantuses deserved being treated a little Ref 75 SE magic.
+The Ref 75 SE performs miracles with the Apogee Centaurs as well as the Apogee Duettas.
+Naturally, its 75 watts do not allow the Apogees to play very loudly but when listened to at moderate levels, the sound is pure magic.
+I figured that the Aurum Cantuses deserved being treated a little Ref 75 SE magic.

 Of course, quality is relative, but more money usually buys better equipment.
 But it will cost very serious money to better these beautiful monitors on all accounts.
 A speaker that springs to mind is the classy looking Monitor Audio PL-100.
 Also equipped with a ribbon tweeter, it has more natural timbre and a more transparent sound than the V30M’s, but this speaker is also twice as expensive.

-I started this review by mentioning that affordable products usually do not have high end allure, but Aurum Cantus takes a good stab at rewriting these rules.
+I started this review by mentioning that affordable products usually do not have high-end allure, but Aurum Cantus takes a good stab at rewriting these rules.
 The V30Ms are beautifully sculpted and truly luxurious looking speakers indeed.
 They sound solid and assured, yet highly refined.
-Star of the show for me is the ribbon tweeter which sounds delicate and airy and well resolved.
-Surprising too is the amount of bass that these standmounts produce and inbetween is a warm and relaxed midrange.
+The Star of the show for me is the ribbon tweeter which sounds delicate and airy and well resolved.
+Surprising too is the amount of bass that these standmounts produce and in between is a warm and relaxed midrange.
 The V30M’s sound much larger than they are, and can play really loud too.